Yorko/mlcourse.ai/mlcourse_ai_jupyter_book/book/topic04/topic4_linear_models_part1_mse_likelihood_bias_variance.md

 - variance: $\text{Var}\left(\widehat{f}\right)$ is error variability, or by how much error will vary if we train the model on different sets of data;
 - irremovable error: $\sigma^2$.

 While we cannot do anything with the $\sigma^2$ term, we can influence the first two.
-Ideally, we'd like to negate both of these terms (upper left square of the picture), but, in practice, it is often necessary to balance between the biased and unstable estimates (high variance).
+Ideally, we'd like to eliminate both of these terms (upper left square of the picture), but, in practice, it is often necessary to balance between the biased and unstable estimates (high variance).

 ```{figure} /_static/img/topic4_bias_variance.png
 :width: 480px